Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 However, it’s not as straightforward for EEA early retirees in France.

-The current legislation says that if you are a European citizen, you are economically inactive and you are not eligible to get an S1 form, you can’t claim for PUMA’s benefits if you have less than 5 years permanent residence, unless your situation has changed while you’ve been living in France (change of income, divorce, long term disease, etc.).
+The current legislation says that if you are a European citizen, you are economically inactive and you are not eligible to get an S1 form, you can’t claim for PUMA’s benefits if you have less than 5 years of permanent residence, unless your situation has changed while you’ve been living in France (change of income, divorce, long term disease, etc.).

 The controversy is that non-EEA citizens can apply for PUMA after a 3-month legal residency.